Kenza-AI/sagify/README.md

 `--iam-role-arn IAM_ROLE` or `-r IAM_ROLE`: AWS IAM role to use for deploying with *SageMaker*

 `--external-id EXTERNAL_ID` or `-x EXTERNAL_ID`: Optional external id used when using an IAM role

+`--endpoint-name ENDPOINT_NAME`: Optional name for the SageMaker endpoint

 #### Example